-Michelle Evans, RD is bringing her fantastic workshop, Starting Solids with Baby-Led Weaning, to Evymama on both May 24th and June 16th!
+Michelle Evans, RD is again bringing her fantastic workshop, Starting Solids with Baby-Led Weaning, to Evymama today, Thursday September 20th!

 Participants will get a full 2-hour workshop full of information on introducing healthy, nutritious and super easy whole foods to their weanlings, opportunities to ask their questions, and an e-recipe book with delicious recipes that the whole family, including baby, can enjoy!

 Sarah: Michelle, thank you so much for doing this Q & A to help our customers to get a better idea of what they can expect in your workshop!

 Sarah: What does “Baby-led weaning” mean?

 Michelle: Baby-led weaning (BLW) is a method of introducing solid foods to babies by allowing them to self-feed.
 No more messy purees or cleaning blenders, no need to make special food for babies – by simply providing your baby with appropriate finger foods, they can feed themselves using whole nutritious foods.
 Essentially, BLW welcomes your baby to the family table to enjoy mealtimes with you!

 Sarah: Is there a specific age at which parents should start baby-led weaning?

 Michelle: The current guidelines from Health Canada, the World Health Organization, and other pediatric health organizations around the world recommend exclusive breastfeeding or formula feeding till 6 months of age.
 At this age, babies are ready to start complimentary solid foods – and, developmentally, they are ready to learn how to feed themselves!